mariocasciaro/scatter/README.md

 <a name="extend" />
 ## Extend and Override Modules

-The real power of Scatter resides in the fact that every module can be overridden or extended by another component.
-This way it is possible to change the behaviour of any module in any component!
+The real power of Scatter resides in the fact that every module can be overridden or extended by another particle.
+This way it is possible to change the behaviour of any module in any particle!

-To declare that a component is going to override the modules of another one it is necessary to add the property `overrides` into the `component.json` descriptor, for example:
+To declare that a particle is going to override the modules of another one it is necessary to add the property `overrides` into the `particle.json` descriptor, for example:

-`/components/EnhancedUser/component.json`
+`/components/EnhancedUser/particle.json`
 ```javascript
 {
     "name": "EnhancedUser",